yu-hasebe/kurenai/README.md

 # kurenai
 A 2d game engine for WebAssembly.
-In development.
+This is a project in development.
+It can be dramatically changed now.

 # sample